copp1723/ccl-3_final/DEPLOYMENT_FIX_SUMMARY.md

 ## Recommendations
 - Regarding npm audit vulnerabilities: They appear to be in development dependencies.
 For production, since we use --production flag, they shouldn't affect the runtime.
 If needed, we can upgrade vite later.
 - Trigger a new deployment after these changes.

+## Enabling Full Features
+To use the complete application with all APIs (including dashboard stats):
+1. In Render dashboard, add env var: ENABLE_FULL_SERVER=true
+2. Redeploy the service

+This will build and run the full server/index.ts instead of the minimal version.

+Note: This may increase memory usage - monitor via /health endpoint.